SharePoint/sp-dev-docs/docs/solution-guidance/portal-performance.md

 ```
 <a name="bk_Telemetry"> </a>

+### Avoid XSLT based webparts

+XSLT adds significant cost overhead to the page render.
+These server controls require that the stylesheet be compiled into runnable code at request time.
+This can take time to complete, and is server specific.
+At cloud scales, compilation of custom XSLT can be a frequent event.
+To avoid these costs, consider using a client rendered control instead.
+XSLT based webparts include, but are not limited to:

+- Content Query Webpart
+- XSLT List View Webpart
+- RSS Viewer Webpart
+- DataForm Webpart

 ### Use telemetry

 Performance is often viewed in subjective terms by end-users.
 However, it is rather challenging to definitively resolve issues such as *The portal is slow*.
 To quantify perceived performance issues, it is critical to obtain objective metrics for the client-side web application.